A well-kept violin will not only last longer, but it will also sound better. Keeping it in proper condition helps to maintain its:

 Change the strings when they appear frayed.
 Focus on each string one at a time as you change them out to keep tension from the bridge.
-Never remove all the strings at once or the bridge and soundpost might fall.
+Never remove all of them at once or the bridge and sound post might fall.

 Changing the strings once in a while isn’t enough, you also must clean the strings and keep them properly wound.
 Installation or winding takes great care.

 Use a soft cloth to wide the excess rosin from the strings, loosening them slightly.
 Then, learn how to add violin strings properly or take your instrument to a professional.
 The wrong move can cause the pegbox to crack.

 10. Keep Pegs Properly Fitted at All Times